RouterChart.com

 Guest networkno

 This router has 3 x 4 dBi, fixed antennas.
-Antennas play a significant role in Wi-Fi performance and coverage.
-They are essential components of wireless routers that transmit and receive radio signals to establish wireless connections with devices.
+Antennas are key parts of wireless routers.
+They send and receive radio signals to make wireless connections.
 This router is 2.4 GHz capable.
 The 2.4GHz band refers to the portion of the radio spectrum between 2.400 and 2.4835 gigahertz.
-This frequency range is unlicensed and globally available for various wireless applications, including Wi-Fi.
+The 5 GHz band offers better noise immunity and less interference.
+It also has more available channels.
+The AC Wi-Fi router is backward compatible with older Wi-Fi devices that support 802.11a/b/g/n standards.

 Connectivity